enkidevs/curriculum/go/intro/intro-to-fmt-package/README.md

-name: Intro To the fmt Package
+name: Formatted I/O

-description: Introduction to functions and verbs in the fmt package.
+description: An introduction to formatted input and output functions.

 aspects:
   - deep